Walls and asymptotics for Bridgeland stability conditions on 3-folds: Asymptotic nu alpha,beta -stability

-This completes the proof of the first part of Theorem \ref{a nu sst}.
+This completes the proof of the first part of Theorem~\ref{a nu sst}.

-\begin{remark} We will also need the following version of Lemma \ref{h nu-ss} for torsion sheaves: given any fixed $\oalpha>0$, if $T\in\coh(X)_2$ is $\hat{\mu}$-semistable, then there is $\beta_0<0$ such that $T$ is $\nu_{\oalpha,\beta}$-semistable for every $\beta<\beta_0$.
-The proof of this claim is similar to the proof of Lemma \ref{h nu-ss}. \end{remark}
+\begin{remark} Recall the definition of $\hat\mu$-stability from Definition~\ref{muhat-stab}.
+We will also need the following version of Lemma~\ref{h nu-ss} for torsion sheaves: given any fixed $\oalpha>0$, if $T\in\coh(X)_2$ is $\hat{\mu}$-semistable, then there is a $\beta_0<0$ such that $T$ is $\nu_{\oalpha,\beta}$-semistable for every $\beta<\beta_0$.
+The proof of this claim is similar to the proof of Lemma~\ref{h nu-ss}. \end{remark}

 We can now describe an \emph{asymptotic Harder--Narasimhan filtration} for unstable objects as well.